Anxiety Counselling SG

 6. Post-Traumatic Stress Disorder

-A person may develop post-traumatic stress disorder (PTSD) if they have experienced or witnessed a traumatic event in their childhood or adult life.
+A person may develop PTSD if they have experienced or witnessed a traumatic event in their childhood or adult life.

 Symptoms of PTSD may include intense, disturbing thoughts and feelings about the event long after it has ended.

-The symptoms can manifest as flashbacks, nightmares, anxiety, or extreme preoccupation with the traumatic memories – which may then negatively affect regular and daily activities.
+The symptoms can manifest as flashbacks, anxiety, nightmares, or extreme preoccupation with the traumatic memories.

 For example, a person who suffered from domestic violence may have constant flashbacks related to the violent memories.
 Due to the recollection, they may avoid meeting other family members, relationships, or even friends for fear of getting hurt again.

-PTSD can also cause sleeping issues where one might struggle to either fall asleep or stay asleep for a long time.
-Furthermore, the person might also have difficulty concentrating or focusing during the day.
+PTSD can also cause sleeping issues and may also have difficulty concentrating or focusing during the day.

 Anxiety disorders often co-exist with PTSD, as the symptoms may overlap due to the similarity.